subratamondal1/document-extraction/README.md

 ### Parameters
 - **`uploaded_image`**:
   - **Type**: File-like object (e.g., an uploaded image file)
-  - **Description**: This is the image file provided by the user.
-It is expected to be in a readable format like JPEG, PNG, etc.
+  - **Description**: The image file provided by the user.
+It should be in a standard image format such as JPEG, PNG, etc.

 ### Returns
-- **`bw_image`**:
+- **`brightened_image`**:
   - **Type**: PIL Image object
-  - **Description**: A black-and-white version of the processed image where the text is more visible, and the effects of bleed-through are minimized.
+  - **Description**: A grayscale version of the processed image with enhanced brightness, making text more visible and reducing bleed-through.

 ### Step-by-Step Processing